NOW RECOGNISED BY THE COMPLEMENTARY MEDICAL ASSOCIATION (CMA)

 Develop a natural treatment plan for a specific health problem of an animal

-Other important elements of the holistic treatment of ailments and diseases in animals are naturopathy, herbal treatments, tactile therapy and homeopathy.
+Other important elements of the holistic treatment of ailments and diseases in animals include naturopathy, herbal treatments, tactile therapy and homeopathy.